 Name

-Electronic waste (E-waste); (WEEE waste of electrical and electronic equipment)
+Electronic and electronic waste (E-waste). ()

 Waste description

-Electronic waste (e-waste) is a term that loosely refers to obsolete, broken, or irreparable electronic devices like televisions, computer central processing units (CPUs), computer monitors, laptops, printers, scanners, and associated wiring ().
-Electrical and electronic equipment in its end-of-life phase starting from the time when the last user disposes of or intends to dispose of electrical and electronic equipment ().
+E-waste consists of electrical and electronic equipment that is no longer suitable for use or that the last owner has discarded with the view of its disposal i.e. recycling, recovery or disposal not leading to recovery.

-E-waste may contain hazardous substances such as lead, cadmium, mercury, POPs, asbestos and CFCs that pose risks to human health and the environment when improperly disposed of or recycled and that require specific attention as to their environmentally sound waste management.
-There are specific guidelines and definitions for specific components ().
+E-Waste may contain hazardous substances such as lead, cadmium, mercury, POPs, asbestos and CFCs that pose risks to human health and the environment when improperly disposed of or recycled and that require specific attention as to their environmentally sound waste management. ()

 Information on waste / non-waste classification

-It is difficult to define and evaluate the distinction between waste and non-waste when considering used equipment destined for repair, refurbishment or direct reuse.
-Further these guidelines consider which e-waste is hazardous waste or “other waste” and therefore would fall under the provisions of the Convention.
-Without such distinctions it is difficult for enforcement agencies to assess if the provisions of the Basel Convention for transboundary movements apply, as the Convention only applies to hazardous wastes and other wastes ().
+National provisions concerning the definition of waste may differ and, therefore, the same material may be regarded as waste in one country but as non-waste in another country.
+Determining whether a substance or object is or not a waste may not always be straightforward; however, it is ultimately the mandate of the national competent authority on waste to decide when an item is to be defined as waste or non-waste.
+Further work on clarifying this matter under the Basel Convention is in progress ().

 To determine if used equipment is waste it may be necessary to examine the history of an item and its proposed fate on a case-by-case basis.
-However, there are characteristics of the used equipment that are likely to indicate whether it is waste or not
+However, there are characteristics of the used equipment that are likely to indicate whether it is waste or not.

+As a general rule, if the equipment is defined as, or considered to be waste by local regulations, the equipment should be considered to be waste; and if the equipment still is fully functional and can be directly reused, the equipment should not be considered to be waste ().
+According to the Basel Convention, used equipment should normally be considered waste if: either the equipment is not complete with essential parts missing; or if it shows a defect that materially affects its functionality and fails relevant functionality tests; or if it shows physical damage that impairs its functionality; or if the protection against damage during transport, loading and unloading operations is inappropriate (e.g. the packaging or stacking of the load is insufficient); or if the appearance is particularly worn or damaged; or if the item has among its constituent part(s) hazardous components that are required to be discarded or are prohibited to be exported or used in such equipment under national legislation; or if the equipment is destined for disposal or recycling instead of reuse or its fate is uncertain; or if there is no regular market for the equipment; it is destined for cannibalization; or if the price paid for the items is significantly lower than would be expected from fully functional equipment intended for reuse.

 Classification under the Basel Convention (Annexes I, II, III, VIII and/or IX)

-E-waste is included in Annex VIII to the Convention with the following entry for hazardous wastes:
+E-Waste is included in Annex VIII to the Convention with the following entry for hazardous wastes:

 “A1180 Waste electrical and electronic assemblies or scrap () containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCB capacitors, or contaminated with Annex I constituents (e.g. cadmium, mercury, lead, polychlorinated biphenyl) to an extent that they possess any of the characteristics contained in Annex III (note the related entry on list B, B1110).” ()

-E-waste is also included in Annex IX to the Convention with the following entry for non-hazardous wastes:
+E-Waste is also included in Annex IX to the Convention with the following entry for non-hazardous wastes:

 “B1110 Electrical and electronic assemblies: